PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

   version; the generic structure may represent and validate more than every initial backend supports.
 - A new general compiler IR replacing PHIR, HUGR, or SLR.
+- A complete QEC architecture placement, routing, or optimization product in the first version; the representation and views should support such analysis without making it the primary initial deliverable.
 - Automatic lattice-surgery synthesis.
 - Supporting operations whose detector-boundary semantics are not defined.
 - Converting an arbitrary `TickCircuit` back into structured Guppy.